-As you’re about to discover, there are a lot of things to do in Albuquerque, and most of it has nothing at all to do with Breaking Bad.
-So, without further ado, here are our favorite things to do in this beautiful New Mexico city.
+As you’re about to discover, there’s a lot to do here, and most of it has nothing at all to do with Breaking Bad.
+So here are our favorite things to do in Albuquerque.

 Table of Contents:

-This list is not in any particular order – there’s so much good stuff to do in Albuquerque whatever time of year you visit!
+This list isn’t in any particular order.
+There’s so much good stuff to do in Albuquerque whatever time of year you visit!

 1. Ride the Sandia Peak Tramway